By Pete Cataldo

 But, after a few minutes, there’s a bit of a calm that settles you.
 It’s fine.
 You’ll survive (like we did in the old days).

 Because when you constantly have the phone on your person, it acts as a security blanket.
-You cure boredom by reaching for dopamine.
+You cure boredom by reaching for it and checking texts or social media.

 You are left to your own devices and you have to embrace the boredom.